 If you're travelling New Zealand for longer than a month or two, you might want to consider buying a car or campervan.
 Given the huge number of backpackers coming through New Zealand, there are very often cars or campervans available for a relatively cheap price.

-We wouldn’t recommend buying a vehicle if you’re going to be backpacking in NZ for less than a month, as you likely won’t want to waste valuable time looking for a suitable and well priced vehicle.
-If you’re here for longer than a couple weeks, it will likely work out to be cheaper than renting long-term as you can sell the car on before you leave.
+We wouldn't recommend buying a vehicle if you're going to be backpacking in NZ for less than two months, as you likely won't want to waste valuable time looking for a suitable and well priced vehicle.
+If you're here for longer than a couple weeks, it will likely work out to be cheaper than renting long-term as you can sell the car on before you leave.
 Outside of the potential economic benefits of buying a vehicle for your trip, exploring NZ with your own wheels affords you heaps more flexibility.
-You’ll have the freedom to go where you want, stopping for photo-opportunities when you wish and inevitably getting further off the beaten track than if you were traveling via bus (such as Stray).
+You'll have the freedom to go where you want, stopping for photo-opportunities when you wish and inevitably getting further off the beaten track than if you were traveling via bus (such as Stray).

 If you think this might be the right option for you, read on for some tips and things to consider before making the purchase.

 There are no shortage of older and well priced cars and campervans to be found around New Zealand.
 Not surprisingly, many of these have been passed down from backpacker to backpacker – sometimes leaving you with a really great deal, and sometimes leaving you with a lemon.

 You’ll likely have the most luck looking for your van in one of New Zealand’s population centers: Auckland, Wellington, or Christchurch.
 Odds favor them being cheaper in a city where there are more options – also, as these are often the entry/departure points for backpackers and working holiday makers, there are more likely to be good deals to be found here.